 I spent most of my Christmases as a young boy waiting for the house to burn down from those sketchy lights inside and out.
 I came to realize it must be an important holiday to put so much at risk for his lights.

-When he died forty years ago, I knew him as a young man, but today he would be nearly one hundred.
+When he died fifty some odd years ago, I knew him as a young man, but today he’d be nearly one hundred.
 I feel myself a time traveler of sorts stranded between two worlds, his and mine.
 The path between them is so muddied and blurred I wonder at times if either ever existed or exists.

 I face west and watch a cold, early afternoon sunset and ponder and crave the simplicity of his Christmas.
 There seemed to be a little more baby Jesus and mangers and wise men and a lot less retail involved back then.
 None of it, then or now, made a damn bit of sense to me, aside from the agency created between me being good for a few weeks, and some fat man in a red suit.